Who You Are:

 - Partnerships with leading institutions

-- Commitment to Diversity & Inclusion – with initiatives like Women at Bridge, we are committed to fostering an inclusive environment where every person feels respected for who they are, empowered to contribute, inspired to lead, and supported in their efforts to do so
+- Commitment to Diversity, Equity & Inclusion – with initiatives like Women at Bridge, we are committed to fostering an inclusive environment where every person feels seen, valued, and heard

 We will not accept unsolicited resumes from agencies.
 Please do not send agency resumes to our website or BridgeBio and affiliating employees.